 - Master of Health Administration – University of Houston – Clear Lake

 The Fellowship is a full-time, salaried position with market-competitive compensation and benefits.
+The current salary is $75,000/year, with the potential for a relocation bonus.
 Vacation and sick leave accrue as a normal full-time employee.

 Please email all application materials in one PDF document with your name, email and phone number in the header of the first page by September 9, 2022.